gabrc52/bpd-scraper/README.md

 Running:

-*Note: these instructions are outdated.
-Because of the large amount of data, there's more intermediate converters/cleaners instead of one monolithic scraper, so these instructions no longer hold.
-TODO: add the list of all intermediate scripts to run*

 1. Save your OpenCage API key in a file called `.env` with contents `OPENCAGE=yourapikeygoeshere`

 2. Run `scrape_rss.py` to download the PDF files